 Lantern Community Services

-We are seeking a dynamic, engaging Case Manager to work with chronically homeless, mentally ill, single adults (between the ages of 23 and 65) population in a supportive housing environment.
-The Case Manager will be expected to assist this population in stabilizing their lives, maintaining their housing stability and attaining their physical, mental health, work, community, educational and social goals.
+We are seeking a dynamic, engaging, bilingual Social Worker with an LMSW who has experience working with chronically homeless, mentally ill, single adults (between the ages of 23 and 65) population in a supportive housing environment.
+The Social Worker will be expected to assist this population in stabilizing their lives, maintaining their housing stability and attaining their physical, mental health, work, community, educational and social goals.
 The ideal candidate will have solid clinical knowledge as well as experience working with the chronically homeless population that has been impacted by mental illness, substance abuse, legal and medical issues.
-Additionally, the Case Manager will be passionate about working with single adults; is a proactive and creative problem solver; and works well both as a part of a team and independently.
-The Case Manager works closely with an interdisciplinary team to build and maintain a safe program culture that emphasizes respect for all community members and ensures all clients progress forward in their goals.
-The Case Manager reports to the Program Director.
+Additionally, the Social Worker will be passionate about working with single adults; is a proactive and creative problem solver; and works well both as a part of a team and independently.
+The Social Worker works closely with an interdisciplinary team to build and maintain a safe program culture that emphasizes respect for all community members and ensures all clients progress forward in their goals.
+The Social Worker reports to the Program Director.
 This position is exempt.

 • Develop individualized service plans that will ensure a seamless system of services that are culturally sensitive and client-centered; identify short and long-term treatment goals and helps residents achieve them; and include referrals and are collaborative with other staff, community providers and care-givers.